 Admission to Program

 Applicants must hold a baccalaureate degree and a 3.0 GPA with a major in family and consumer sciences, or one of its specializations (apparel, child/family, interior design, nutrition/dietetics).
-Those without this degree must complete thirty units of prerequisites coursework in consumer and family studies/dietetics approved by an advisor and the department chair.
+Those without this degree must complete thirty units of prerequisite coursework in consumer and family studies/dietetics approved by an advisor and the department chair.

 Within these 30 units:

 - 3 units must be from outside the student’s area of specialization

 - a maximum of 6 units may be counted for past professional experience in an area of specialization.